-This guidance gives an overview of those requirements and the further information that the Department for Education (DfE) recommends that you publish on your website if you are one of these schools or colleges.
+This guidance gives an overview of those requirements and the further information that the Department for Education (DfE) recommends that these schools and colleges publish on their websites.
 Many academy trusts are under a duty to publish much of this further information, due to clauses in their funding agreements.